![]() |

 Section 125.310 Copayments

-a) Copayments may be charged to the family by a health care professional whenever the service is performed in an office or home setting, except for visits scheduled for well-baby care, well-child care or age-appropriate immunizations.
-Copayments may also be charged to the family by hospitals, once per inpatient admission or outpatient encounter (including the emergency room).
-No copayment is permitted for visits to health care professionals or hospitals made solely for speech, occupational or physical therapy, audiology, radiology or laboratory services (including APL Group 2 procedures).
+a) Effective July 1, 2012, copayments may be charged to the family by a health care professional whenever the service is performed in an office or home setting, except for visits scheduled for well-baby care, well-child care or age-appropriate immunizations.
+Copayments may also be charged to the family by hospitals, for inpatient hospitalization or outpatient encounter.
+No copayment is permitted for visits to health care professionals or hospitals made solely for speech, occupational or physical therapy, audiology, radiology or laboratory.
 Families with an enrolled individual who is an American Indian or Alaska Native shall not be charged copayments.

 1) Practitioner office visit:

-B) KidCare/FamilyCare Premium copayments: $3 for a 1- to 30-day supply on generic drugs or $5 for 1- to 30-day supply on brand name drugs.
+B) All Kids Premium Level 1 copayment: $3 for a 1-day to 30-day supply of generic drugs or $5 for 1-day to 30-day supply of brand name drugs.

 c) The maximum out-of-pocket expense a family will incur for copayments during a 12-month eligibility period is $100.